-Zero-initialized segments/sections
+Zero-initialized segments

-Segments/sections that should be initialized to zero at startup.
-See also Segment (XLINK) and Section (ILINK).
+Segments that should be initialized to zero at startup.
+See also Segment.

 Zero-overhead loop

 A loop in which the loop condition, including branching back to the beginning of the loop, does not take any time at all.
 This is usually implemented as a special hardware feature of the processor and is not available in all architectures.